PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

 DIR=$(cd $(dirname $(readlink -f $0)) && pwd)
 ```

-You are likely to encounter the same problem when installing OWLTools, in which case the same technique can be used to fix the owltools launch script.
+You are likely to encounter the same problem when installing OWLTools, in which case the same technique can be used to fix the OWLTools launch script.

 ## Using ROBOT to generate extracts of source ontologies

 First, note that even though the ROBOT command-line interface includes an option to specify a source ontology by its IRI, as of version 0.0.1+00464da, this does not work (at least not in my testing).
 This means that source ontologies must first be downloaded to a local file.
 The examples in this document all use the plant ontology (PO,  http://purl.obolibrary.org/obo/po.owl).

-The ROBOT `extract` command currently has very little user documentation.
+The key ROBOT command for importing terms from source ontologies is `extract`, but very little user documentation is currently available for `extract`.
 In the following, I provide a detailed summary of what `extract` does and how to use it.
 While writing this, I frequently referenced the ROBOT source code to figure out exactly what was going on, so I believe this should be fairly accurate.

 The `extract` command supports four extraction methods, which ROBOT calls "STAR", "TOP", "BOT", and "MIREOT".
 The extraction method is specified via the command-line option `--method`.
 If no method is specified, MIREOT is used by default.

 ### Syntactic locality methods